sogaiu/ts-clojure/README.md

   * Change working directory to the `clojuredart-samples` subdirectory
   * Fetch some clojuredart code by: `bb fetch-samples`

+* For core_regression samples:
+  * Change working directory to the `core-regression-samples` subdirectory
+  * Fetch samples by: `bb fetch-samples`

+* For test.regression samples:
+  * Change working directory to the `test-regression-samples` subdirectory
+  * Fetch samples by: `bb fetch-samples`

 Change the value of `repos` in `conf/conf.clj` to specify which set of samples to test against.